Biochemistry, Chemistry and Physics

 Prerequisites

-Appropriate mathematics placement score, high school Algebra II with grade of B or higher, or MATH 110 with a grade C or higher.
+Appropriate mathematics placement score, completion of high school Algebra II with a grade of B or higher, or completion of MATH 110 with a grade of C or higher.

 CHEM 111 : General Chemistry I